1. Accessibility

 on<nav>

 elements as recommended in some articles discussing screen-reader testing. - WAVE Accessibility Test.
-There remains an issue with redundant links.
-This is partially architectural and also partly the dichotomy between using a logo as a Homepage link and adding another Homepage link in copy text for users not familiar with using the logo as the Home link.
+There was an issue with redundant links when including a logo as a Homepage link and adding another Homepage link for people not familiar with the logo being the Home link.
 WAVE likes a target for

 <href="#top">